Canop/termimad/README.md

 ## Advices to get started

 * Start by reading the examples (in `/examples`): they cover almost the whole API, including templates, how to use an alternate screen or scroll the page, etc.
-* If you want to see how some file would look with Termimad, you may try the cli [Clima](https://github.com/Canop/clima).
 * Be careful that some colors aren't displayable on all terminals.
 The default color set of your application should not include arbitrary RGB colors.
-* If a feature is missing, or you don't know how to use some part, come and ping me on my chat during West European hours.
 * The event / event-source part of Termimad is currently tailored for a short number of applications.
 If you use it or want to use it, please come and tell me so that your needs are taken into account!
+* If your goal is to format some CLI application output, for example a few tables, have a look at [lfs](https://github.com/Canop/lfs) which is one of the simplest possible uses
+* If a feature is missing, or you don't know how to use some part, come and ping me on my chat during West European hours.

-## Applications using termimad
+## Open-source applications using termimad

-* [broot](https://github.com/Canop/broot) is a file manager and uses termimad for its help screen and status information
+* [broot](https://github.com/Canop/broot) is a file manager and uses termimad for its help screen, status information and event management

-* [whalespotter](https://github.com/Canop/whalespotter) has been designed specifically to showcase Termimad components in a real application.

-* [lfs](https://github.com/Canop/lfs) is a linux utility displaying file system.
+* [lfs](https://github.com/Canop/lfs) is a linux utility displaying file systems.
 Termimad templates are used to show the data in tables

 * [Rhit](https://github.com/Canop/rhit) is a nginx log analyzer.
 Termimad templates are used to show the data in tables

+* [bacon](https://github.com/Canop/bacon) is a background Rust compiler.
+It uses Termimad for display and event management

+* [lapin](https://github.com/Canop/lapin) is a terminal game.
+It uses Termimad for display and event management

 If you're the author of another application using Termimad, please tell me.